tkcram/pivf22/(10)networks/README.md

-# Homework Week 8 - Interactivity
+# Homework Week 10 - Hierarchy

 ## The Concept
 For this week's homework, the goal was to recreate an existing tree cluster diagram.
 The original, found [here](https://www.harmony.org.uk/book/examples/fg_1p1p3.gif), is a specifc type of cluster tree diagram used in linguistic called a [phrase-structure diagram](https://en.wikipedia.org/wiki/Phrase_structure_rules).
 These diagrams are used to demonstrate that sentences are ordered and structured in meaningful ways, and were some of the earliest attempts at a universal grammar.